ra2302/ra2302.github.io/_posts/2025-07-21-Six-Linux-Forensics-IronShade.md

 ### Question 11
 Which malicious package was installed on the host?
 For this question we can check the dpkg logs.
-It holds all the logs for installation and deletion of all the packages.
+It holds the logs for installation and deletion of all the packages.
 ```
 cat dpkg.log | grep "install "
 ```